 The injection allied to rehabilitation exercises helped the world no.6 to not only win two medals at the Glasgow Games – a silver in the singles and bronze in the men’s doubles – but also land his first PSA Tour title in 18 months at the China Open before he entered the operating theatre.

-“When we went in, he had damage to the joint surface of the hip, which we treated,” reported Professor Fehily.
+“When we went in using hip arthroscopy, he had damage to the joint surface of the hip, which we treated,” reported Professor Fehily.
 “Also, he had a torn cartilage which we repaired and treated the bone surface damage.
 Then we reshaped the ball of the hip, which made it nice and spherical.”
 Ahead of Willstrop were 6-8 weeks of rehabilitation comprising hip strengthening and flexibility exercises, and hydrotherapy.

 The Irishman is optimistic that he has prolonged Willstrop’s illustrious career with his surgical intervention.
 “Hopefully the injury won’t affect his playing career,” he said.
 “The whole point is that by reshaping the ball of the hip we have prevented further damage.
 The important thing was to stop further damage and allow him to carry on playing.”

-Generally, though, the Honorary Salford University Professor advises against the surgical route to cure a hip problem unless it is absolutely necessary.
-“You should have rehab before you go anywhere near a surgeon,” he stressed.
+Generally though, Professor Fehily advises against the surgical route to cure a hip problem unless it is absolutely necessary.
+“You should have rehab with an experienced physio before you go anywhere near a surgeon,” he stressed.
 “Core stability and pelvic floor exercises are really important for athletes.
-Working on those areas will help a lot of athletes and they may find they don’t need to do anything else.
+Working on those areas will help a lot and they may find they don’t need to do anything else.
 You need to keep your core strong and your joint fitness strong.

 “Also, warming up is very important – as is warming down.
 When you get older you have to make more of an effort to do those.
 As well as strengthening exercises, you should look at your footwear and whether you need insoles.”